hackrslab/gig/README.md

 pkg command is to create a custom template.

 ```
-# If a 'mypakage' file aleady exists, append conditions to the 'mypakage' file.
+# If a 'mypakage' file already exists, append conditions to the 'mypakage' file.
 gig pkg -name 'mypakage' java intellij sublimetext

 # if you want to override a `mypakage` file, add commands to options : --override (shortcut : -o)